SaifAqel/Boiler_Model/Thesis/chapters/01_intro.md

 \rightarrow \mathrm{HX_4} \rightarrow \mathrm{HX_5} \rightarrow \mathrm{HX_6},
 $$

-representing the furnace, reversal chambers, convective tube banks, and the economiser, see figure \ref{fig:labeled_stages}.
-On the water side, the boiler drum provides a saturated interface for nucleate boiling in the pressure parts, while the economiser section is treated as a single phase internal flow.
-Gas side properties are supplied by Cantera, enabling temperature dependent transport, specific heat, thermal conductivity, and radiative behaviour to be modelled.
+representing the furnace, reversal chambers, convective tube banks, and the economizer, see figure \ref{fig:labeled_stages}.
+On the water side, the boiler drum provides a saturated interface for nucleate boiling in the pressure parts, while the economizer section is treated as a single phase internal flow.
+Gas side properties are supplied by Cantera, enabling temperature dependent transport, specific heat, thermal conductivity, and radiative behavior to be modelled.

 \begin{figure}[H]
 \centering